 Must-see fight: Nate Diaz vs Rob Emerson, TUF 5 elimination round

 Season 6: Team Hughes vs. Team Serra (Watch here)

 Coaches: Matt Hughes, Matt Serra

-Cool anecdote: This was the first season in which the teams picked fights regardless of results in the opening round, with the quarterfinal matchups being decided by the team who won the most preliminary matchups.
+Cool anecdote: This was the first season in which the teams picked fights regardless of results in the opening round, with the quarterfinal matchups being decided by the team that won the most preliminary matchups.

-Must-see fight: Tom Speer vs Jon Koppenhaver (aka War Machine), TUF 6 Elimination Round
+Must-see fight: Tom Speer vs Jon Koppenhaver (aka War Machine), TUF 6 elimination round

 More on Season 6: Serra set to settle differences with Hughes